dmbarbour/glas/docs/GlasCLI.md

         glas --run MacroRef -- Static Args -- Dynamic Args

 The macro program must be 1--1 arity and here would receive `["Static", "Args"]` on the data stack.
-The returned value must represent an application, which then is run receiving `["Dynamic", "Args"]`.
-The '--' separator may be omitted if it would be the last argument.
+The returned value must represent another application (potentially an application macro), which then is run receiving `["Dynamic", "Args"]`.
+(The '--' separator may be omitted if would be final argument.)

 The macro program has access to the same effects API as language modules, i.e. 'log' and 'load'.
-Application macros are essentially user-defined languages for the command line interface, and combine nicely with the syntactic sugar for user-defined operations.
+Application macros are usefully viewed as user-defined languages for the command line interface.  and combine nicely with the syntactic sugar for user-defined operations.

 ## Extended Effects API